dghosef/qdbp/doc/demo.md

 ignore := fn_involving_days! day_12_of_month. ; ok
 fn_involving_days! five_cookies. ; compilation error
 ```
 However, qdbp's type system is limited.
-We cannot make, for example, methods that will multiply units automatically like in c++.
+We cannot make, for example, methods that multiply units automatically like in c++.
 We can only handcheck for the existence of specific field names.

 ### Error handling
-##### Returning Errors
+#### Returning Errors
 ```ocaml
 safe_divide := {a b|
   b = 0.